-Snaps of Lily Collins’ engagement set against Sedona’s stunning rocky terrain swept the Internet last year and despite the captivating backdrop, the only rock we had our eye on was her unique engagement ring stone.
-Collins’ fiance Charlie McDowell worked closely with designer Irene Neuwirth to create a one-of-a-kind rose-cut engagement ring—an unusual choice in cut, but one that’s perfect for anyone seeking a soulful antique sparkler, or simply an affordable alternative to the ever-popular round brilliant cut.
+When Lily Collins posted photos of her brand-new engagement ring set against Sedona’s stunning rocky terrain, they immediately swept the Internet.
+Despite the captivating backdrop, the only rock we had our eye on was that unique engagement ring stone.
+Collins’ fiancé Charlie McDowell worked closely with designer Irene Neuwirth to create a one-of-a-kind rose-cut engagement ring—an unusual choice in cut, but one that’s perfect for anyone seeking a soulful antique sparkler or an affordable alternative to the ever-popular round brilliant cut.

 What Is the Rose Cut?

 A rose-cut diamond has a flat bottom, with no pavilion (the conical underside of a typical diamond), and a domed top containing anywhere from three to 24 facets.
 Simply put, the rose cut is only the top section of a typical round brilliant diamond, and when views from above, the facets resemble the petals of a rose, with each pointing outwards towards the edge of the stone.

 According to diamond expert Brian Dedrickson of Diamonds Direct, rose-cut diamonds gained popularity in the mid-1500s, remaining a favorite until the birth of the miner cut and the old European cut in the 18th and 19th centuries.

 Brian Dedrickson is the director of training and development at Diamonds Direct and general manager of the brand’s Raleigh, North Carolina location.
 He brings over 30 years of expertise in the diamond industry and has traveled the country as a guest speaker and diamond educator.